 Let’s dive deep into Heatmap and find how you can get started with it.

 What is a Heatmap & What does it Show?

-A heat map (or Heatmap) is a two-dimensional graphical representation of data where values are represented by colour.
-The variation in colour may be by hue or intensity and provides an immediate visual summary of information to the reader about how your users actually use your site at a glance.
-This means you can easily pinpoint elements of your website layout that perfectly serve their purpose and elements that deserve extra attention and care.
+A heat map (or heatmap) is a two-dimensional graphical representation of data where values are represented by colour.
+The colour variation may be by hue or intensity and provides an immediate visual summary of information to the reader about how your users use your site at a glance.
+This means you can quickly pinpoint elements of your website layout that perfectly serve their purpose and those that deserve extra attention and care.

-Heat Mapping software works by collecting data from a web page and displaying that data over the web page itself.
-By aggregating user behavior, Heatmaps facilitate data analysis and identify trends and optimize for further engagement.
-Heatmaps are most commonly used to show user behavior on specific web pages like where users have clicked on a page, how far they have scrolled down a page, what they look at or ignore.
-These data can be very useful for conversion rate optimization, thereby improving the user experience on their website.
+Heat Mapping software collects data from a web page and displays that data over the web page itself.
+By aggregating user behaviour, heatmaps facilitate data analysis, identify trends, and optimize for further engagement.
+Heatmaps are most commonly used to show user behaviour on specific web pages, like where users have clicked on a page, how far they have scrolled down a page, and what they look at or ignore.
+These data can be handy for conversion rate optimization, thereby improving the user experience on their website.